Extraltodeus/advanced-loopback-for-sd-webui/README.md

 ### End note

 For now the script does not output a video immediatly.
 Just the images.
-I personnaly use ffmpeg to put it all together.
+I personnaly use ffmpeg to put it all together but you can go check on the [custom scripts page](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Custom-Scripts) as there is at least one that allows to do that with the webui (even though I haven't tested it).